 Credit Suisse says Sprint improves the quality of stock selection for clients through its filtering methodology.
 With the help of the bank’s equity research, stocks are first picked on the basis of fundamental and technical factors.
 The surviving stocks – those with a neutral or positive view – are then filtered through the bank’s proprietary model, Holt, using first value and momentum performance metrics and, secondly, probability of default.
 A final filter conducts a volatility analysis, identifying which stocks have a reasonable level of implied volatility to ensure the product will be a yield enhancer.

 Quantum, launched in the second quarter of this year, allows customisation of index rebalancing.
-It includes a well-established master index framework and a front end user-facing portal to handle rebalance requests from strategy sponsors.
+It includes a well-established master index framework and an end-user-facing portal to handle rebalance requests from strategy sponsors.
 The portal connects with other in-house engines such as: Canary, which calculates index value; Ibis, which publishes index value; Rooster, which controls holiday schedules; Kiwi, which stores historical data; Koala, which manages trade execution; and Peacock, which publishes performance reports.

 Such initiatives have provided the platform and content to boost the integration between the global markets business, research and the wealth management unit.
 This is pivotal in channelling the recommendations of more than 250 analysts globally, spanning 3,000 companies, to both institutional and private banking clients.